Maurice-Yu/StoneSoupAppArchive/README.md

 # StoneSoupAppArchive
-an archive of my groups project Stone Soup
+An archive of my groups project Stone Soup